 Trains are an inexpensive way to travel in Romania.
 The rail network is dense and covers most of the country, but the infrastructure is old in many places, so trains may be slow at times or experience delays.

-Trains are an efficient means of travelling to Romania's neighbouring countries, including Hungary, Serbia and Bulgaria.
-Tickets can be bought online or at stations before boarding.
+Trains are an efficient means of travelling to Romania’s neighbouring countries, including Hungary, Serbia and Bulgaria.
+You can buy tickets online or at stations before boarding.

 Metro

-Bucharest is home to Romania's only metro system, though similar systems have been proposed in other large cities.
-The Romania metro is reliable and is a commonly used form of transport within the city, consisting of more than 60 stations.
+Bucharest is home to Romania’s only metro system, although a second metro system in Cluj-Napoca is currently under construction.
+The Romanian metro is reliable and is a commonly used form of transport within the city, consisting of more than 60 stations.

 Taxis in Romania